 Level 2: Preventing Falls Through the Existing Workplace

-When work at height is unavoidable, it is preferable to prevent issues from happening rather than minimising their consequences.
-Utilising spaces that are already conducive for fall prevention is preferred, so as to ensure there is no risk of falling.
+When working at height is unavoidable, it is always preferable to prevent issues from occurring rather than attempting to minimise their consequences.
+There are several ways in which you can do this.
+First, we recommend utilising spaces that are already conducive for fall prevention to reduce the risk of falling.

 Level 3: Preventing Falls Through Collective Equipment